Western fence lizard: Distribution and habitat

-Although California is the heart of the range of this lizard, it is also found in eastern and southwestern Oregon (some populations are found even north of Seattle, Washington), as well as in the Columbia River Gorge, southwestern Idaho, Nevada, western Utah, northwestern Baja California, Arizona, and some of the islands off the coast of both California and Baja California.
+Although California is the heart of the range of this lizard, it is also found in eastern and southwestern Oregon (some populations are found even north of Seattle, Washington), as well as in the Columbia River Gorge, southwestern Idaho, Nevada, western Utah, northwestern Baja California, New Mexico, Arizona, and some of the islands off the coast of both California and Baja California.
 There is also an isolated population in the Northwestern Tualatin Valley, around Henry Hagg Lake.

 The western fence lizard occupies a variety of habitats.
 It is found in grassland, broken chaparral, sagebrush, woodland, coniferous forest, and farmland, and occupies elevations from sea level to 10,800 ft.
 They generally avoid the harsh desert and are often found near water.

+In California, the western fence lizard is found in most territories apart from deserts or densely forested locations.
+According to predictions by the California Department of Fish and Wildlife, most of California except for the San Joaquin Valley and South Eastern California are suitable habitats for the western fence lizard.
+In the habitats, the western fence lizard functions as an important food source for many vertebrates including snakes and predatory birds.
 As of now, the western fence lizard is listed as unprotected, and no conservation restrictions apply.

 Urbanization

-Habitat loss caused by urbanization has many effects on the Western Fence Lizard.
+Habitat loss caused by urbanization has many effects on the western fence lizard.
 Lizards in an urbanized environment have evolved to have shorter limbs and toes.
 This is because of the change in surfaces that the lizards use.
-While before urbanization Western Fence Lizards used mostly woody substances, after urbanization they used more man-made substances and such developed shorter limbs and toes.
+While before urbanization western fence lizards used mostly woody substances, after urbanization they used more man-made substances, a greater breadth of habitats and developed shorter limbs and toes.

 The habitat loss also causes a decrease in the number of scales.
-This is because of a UHI effect of urban areas, increasing the temperature year round.
+This is because of the urban heat island effect, increasing the temperature year round.
 The increase in temperature causes an increase in scale size and a decrease in scale number as it decreases the number of living cells in-between the scales and lowers evaporative water loss and heat load.